-The NCC holds a neutral position as to the interconnection and access of next-generation networks, while negotiation among the operators in existing business practice is upheld.
-In addition to a massive construction project sponsored by the central government in 2004 for island-wide ducts connecting major cities - the so-called "M Taiwan project" - for connection and access to meet the purpose of FTTB (fibre-to-the-building), local municipal governments also endeavoured to invite investment from private sectors into the creation of similar IP-based networks by making ducts and poles available for use to newcomers.
-Taipei City, the capital of Taiwan, announced in January 2012, an ambitious Build-Operate-Transfer (BOT) project commissioned to an international consortium, which is expected to achieve 80% penetration of FTTH (fibre-to-the-home) in Taipei City by the end of 2015.
+The NCC holds a neutral position as to the interconnection and access of next-generation networks while negotiation among the operators in existing business practice is upheld.
+In addition to a massive construction project sponsored by the central government in 2004 for island-wide ducts connecting major cities - the so-called "M Taiwan project" - in order for connection and access to meet the purpose of FTTB (fibre-to-the-building), local municipal governments also endeavoured to invite investment from the private sector into the creation of similar IP-based networks by making ducts and poles available for use to newcomers.
+Taipei City, the capital of Taiwan, announced an ambitious Build-Operate-Transfer (BOT) project commissioned to an international consortium in January 2012, which was expected to achieve 80% penetration of FTTH (fibre-to-the-home) in Taipei City by the end of 2015.
 A total capital expense of approximately US\$1.3 billion is estimated for the operation of the 25-year franchise.